Creating Order From Chaos: 9 Great Ideas for Managing Your Computer Files

-It’s frustrating isn’t it when you can’t find that file?
+It’s frustrating when you can’t find that file, isn’t it?
 When you’ve searched every folder imaginable on your computer, and somehow it got lost….or worse, deleted.
 Now, there are excellent search tools for Windows that allow you to find your files, but they only work if you know the name of the file.
 And you don’t want to open up a program to find every file and folder that you need.
 It’s just nice to have things neat and easy to access whenever you need them.

 I’ve put together a list of 9 things you can do to manage computer files and get the most out of your computer.
 Because that’s its purpose – to be more useful, not less useful.
 But computers are often more complicated in some ways when they’re not set up and used properly, which is essentially counterproductive.

 Start Now — Don’t Put It Off